-Nutrition coaching is free to all currently enrolled Ohio State students who want to enhance their health and wellbeing, and is intended to help students identify any imbalance in their food intake and explore ways to optimize their nutrition needs.
+Nutrition coaching is free to all currently enrolled Ohio State students who want to enhance their health and wellbeing, and is intended to help students identify any imbalances in their food intake and explore ways to optimize their nutrition needs.
 Nutrition Coaching utilizes and supports the tenets from Health At Every Size® and principles from Intuitive Eating.

 - Meal planning and grocery shopping

 - Health conditions and concerns

 The following chart describes some of the differences between Medical Nutrition Therapy and Nutrition Coaching.